Wearable Portable ArchitectureBack

 Interested in attending?

-Places remaining for 2 schools.
+Places remaining for 1 school.
 1 class each (or 25 students per workshop).
-Schools can nominate a day and time between Tuesday 25 May–Friday 28 May.
 Delivery is by live stream presentation, with recorded content supported by in classroom facilitation by teacher.
+Times can be negotiated to suit your curriculum and timetable needs.

 $20 per student (inc. GST)

-Please contact us to find out more and register your class.
+Please contact us to find out more and register.